w3f/Grants-Program/applications/Substrate_Move_System_Pallet_2.md

 ### Team members

 - **Karlo Mardešić** ([GitHub](https://github.com/Rqnsom), [LinkedIn](https://www.linkedin.com/in/karlo-mardesic)) is a Software Engineer at Eiger and has experience with telecommunications and low-level drivers in C/C++.
 These days his expertise has shifted to blockchain technology and P2P protocols, where he primarily uses Rust to tackle exciting problems.
-- **Piotr Olszewski** ([GitHub](https://github.com/asmie), [LinkedIn](https://www.linkedin.com/in/piotr-olszewski-8a239939)) is a Software Engineer at Eiger, and has over 12 years of professional experience, with a strong academic background in distributed computing.
-He has a large bag of experiences, ranging from military appliances to embedded platforms.
+- **Piotr Olszewski** ([GitHub](https://github.com/asmie), [LinkedIn](https://www.linkedin.com/in/piotr-olszewski-8a239939)) is a Software Engineer at Eiger, and has over 13 years of professional experience, with a strong academic background in distributed computing.
+He has a large bag of experiences, ranging from military appliances, cryptographic projects, telecommunication software to embedded platforms.
+During his career, Piotr took different roles, from developer to team and tech leader.
 His main tools are C/C++ and Rust.

 ### Contact